evancohen/docs.smart-mirror.io/README.md

 Please file any issues or bugs [on GitHub](https://github.com/evancohen/smart-mirror/issues/new).

+## About this documentation

+This documentation is a constant work in progress.
+It is updated as we find issues and as we add new features.
+Who is the "we"?
+We are a community of people contributing, supporting, and improving this project.
+We are working to make the documentation as helpful, clear, and accurate as possible.

+Issues and concerns with the documentation?
+Please file an issue [on GitHub](https://github.com/evancohen/smart-mirror/issues/new).
+Commenting in line can cause readability issues for others.
+It is also difficult for anyone other than Evan Cohen to address or remove after resolving the documentation.

 ### Supported Platforms
 The smart-mirror is fully compatible with the following operating systems.
 Note that a small number of features require GPIO, devices without this will not be able to take advantage of these features.